Mitsubishi F-X: F-X program and international collaboration

 As of July 2020, the MoD expects production of the first fighter prototype to begin in 2024, with flight tests starting in 2028.
 Full-scale production is expected to commence by 2031.

 In June 2021, Japan said that it was in discussions with British officials regarding the cooperation with Rolls-Royce on engine development.

+On 9 December 2022, the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet, merging their previously separate sixth-generation projects into: Global Combat Air Program.
+Japan's merger into this multinational effort effectively ends the separate Japan F-X fighter program.

 Design

 Overview

 The F-X is a twin engine stealth fighter designed for achieving air superiority.
 By the Japanese MoD's own terminology, the technology and capabilities the F-X possesses will classify it as a sixth generation fighter jet.

 The F-X is said to be bigger than the F-22, which has earned it the nickname "Godzilla" from Bradley Perrett at Aviation Week.
 The large size indicates the MoD desires the aircraft to possess very long range and large payload capacity.
 Technologies tested in the X-2 technology demonstrator will likely be incorporated into the F-X fighter.
 Defense Minister Taro Kono has stated that the F-X will possess strong network capabilities and will carry more missiles than the F-35.

 In the design process, conceptual designs of the F-X are made, then passed through a 3-D digital mock-up system.
 Designs are based on the assumed function and performance of the F-X, and then installed in a research flight/battle simulator developed by the Technical Research Division.
 Data on avionics, stealth and engine characteristics are inputted into the simulator, and are then tested by JASDF pilots.
 Through air-to-air combat simulations, the effectiveness and improvements to the mock-up design are gauged.

 Compared to its predecessor, the F-X replaces the usage of conventional hydraulic systems with electric actuators.
 According to the MoD's evaluation, the reason for selecting electric actuators over hydraulic systems is because of the complexity of designing the interior of the stealth fighter.
 When designing the stealth shape of the aircraft, the internal weapon bay and intake air-ducts must be accounted for.
 However, problems arise with installing hydraulic system piping due to design considerations such as rigidity and length.
 The adoption of electric actuators eliminates these constraints because they are only connected via electric wiring.
 This results in simplified installation and reduced restrictions, allowing more flexibility in designing the body of the aircraft.
 Other advantages include weight reduction and improved mobility of the aircraft.
-The electric actuators are used in the fighter's control, power and undercarriage/wheel braking systems.
+The electric actuators are used in the fighter's flight control systems and undercarriage/wheel braking systems.